radius-project/design-notes/recipe/2024-02-terraform-providers.md

   secretStore: string;
   key: string;
 }

 ```

 ## Decision on Options 1 versus 2 above:
 We have decided to go ahead with Option 2 and discussed adding validation to check number of provider configurations to be a minimum of 1.
-Option 2 helps users keep track of all provider configurations for a provider in one place and lowers probabilty of, say, duplication of provider configurations if it is laid out in one list as in Option 1.
+Option 2 helps users keep track of all provider configurations for a provider in one place and lowers probability of, say, duplication of provider configurations if it is laid out in one list as in Option 1.
 Also, we can enforce some constraints on, say, minimum number of configurations for a provider.
 Option 2 is optimized for multiple provider configurations per provider and that may not apply for every provider configuration that users set up.

 ## Alternatives considered